Opinion spells out how to pay for-profit qualifying providers

 Under the new rule, a qualifying provider is, “any person, group, or persons, associations, organizations, or entities that receive any benefit or consideration, monetary or otherwise, for the direct or indirect referral of respective clients to the lawyers or law firm.”

 The proposed opinion also cites the comment to Rule 4-7.22, “Qualifying Provider Rule,” that became effective in April.

 “A lawyer may not participate with a qualifying provider that receives any legal fee that constitutes a division of legal fees with a non-lawyer unless the qualifying provider is The Florida Bar Lawyer Referral Service or a lawyer referral service approved by The Florida Bar pursuant to Chapter 8 of these rules,” the comment states.
 “A fee calculated as a percentage of the fee received by a lawyer, or based on the success or perceived value of the case, would be an improper division of legal fees.”

-The comment continues: “Additionally, a fee that constitutes an improper division of fees occurs when the qualifying provider directs, regulates, or influences the lawyer’s professional judgement in rendering legal services to the client.”
+The comment continues: “Additionally, a fee that constitutes an improper division of fees occurs when the qualifying provider directs, regulates, or influences the lawyer’s professional judgment in rendering legal services to the client.”

 Proposed Advisory Opinion 18-1 lists the following factors as examples that would “mitigate in favor of a conclusion that the charge is permissible”:

 • The charge is reasonably based on the qualifying provider’s costs for marketing and administration plus a reasonable profit; and